microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

 * tenant_id -- The tenant ID of the Defender workspace to connect to.
 * client_id -- The ID of the application registered for MS Defender.
-* client_secret -- The secret used for by the application.
+* client_secret -- The secret used by the application (for app authentication).
-* username -- If using delegated auth for your application.
+* username -- The username for delegated authentication (for user authentication).

 The client_secret and username parameters are mutually exclusive.